We are pleased to present the AF6L Spirit Dual Paddle Morse Key!

 Quality engineering, design, machining, material, and service are not cheap, but the Spirit Morse Key is certainly good value.
 Small quantity, individual manufacture, and testing mean that you get a high-quality key without the usual fuss and problems.

-The key will become available here at www.AF6L.com at $275 following a successful Kickstarter campaign here: https://www.kickstarter.com/projects/af6l/the-spirit-morse-key?ref=727ayz
+The key is available in the store here at www.AF6L.com following the successful Kickstarter campaign here: https://www.kickstarter.com/projects/af6l/the-spirit-morse-key?ref=727ayz

 Whether starting out in cw, or an expert with years of experience, the Spirit Morse Key represents an excellent choice at this price point.